Fibonaccigirly/New-Classrooms/README.md

 For this project, I chose to use Selenium IDE with Python 3.12.0 for several reasons:
 - **Ease of Use:** Selenium IDE provides a user-friendly environment for testing web applications.
 - **Python 3.12.0 Compatibility:** Python is a versatile and widely-used programming language.
 The compatibility of Selenium IDE with Python 3.12.0 allows for leveraging the strengths of Python, such as readability and a vast array of libraries, in the testing process.
 - **Extensive Community Support:** Selenium has a robust community with a wealth of documentation, forums, and resources.
-This ensures that any challenges encountered during the coding process can be addressed promptly leveraging community support.
+This ensures that any challenges encountered during the coding process can be addressed promptly, leveraging community support.
 - **Cross-Browser Compatibility:** Selenium IDE supports testing across multiple browsers, ensuring that the application's functionality is consistent and reliable for users using different browsers.
 - **Flexibility for Future Enhancements:** Selenium IDE, combined with Python, offers the flexibility to scale and enhance the test suite as the application evolves.
 The extensibility of Python allows for the integration of additional libraries or frameworks if required.
 By choosing Selenium IDE with Python 3.12.0, I aimed to leverage a toolset that not only facilitates efficient test automation but also aligns with the specific needs and goals of this testing project.